eoinkelly/notes/databases/postgresql/shared-memory-talk.md

     * nulls seem
     * PG has functions that read the "value" bytes from a tuple and interpret them as a particular type

 PG uses a process model NOT a thread model!
 PG is a child of unix!
-They reckon threads do'nt make a lot of sense for databases
+They reckon threads don't make a lot of sense for databases

 PG starts the `postmaster` process first
     it sits on a socket waiting for a connection